sarimkhan208/Interview-Prepration-Questions/javascript.md

 ## 1) What is Block Scope ?
 Whenever we declare any variable with let and const it can access to that scope only not another scope

+let and const provide block level scope which means the varibal declare insde { let a=208} is not able to uccused outside of the scope
 Example

 if(true){